PENNVEST Right-to-Know Law Policy

 B. While verbal requests may be fulfilled by the Agency, the requester cannot pursue the relief and remedies provided under the RTKL unless the request is in writing.

-C. RTKL requests may be on the form available at the website of the Office of Open Records (attached as Appendix “A”), at: http://openrecords.state.pa.us
+C. RTKL requests may be on the form available through the Office of Open Records, "How to File

 D. The regular business hours of the Agency RTKL Office are 8:30 AM to 5:00 PM, Monday through Friday.
 Any RTKL request received by the RTKL Office after the close of regular business hours shall be deemed to have been received by that office on the following business day.